-In our previous article, we took an in-depth look at software as a medical device (SaMD) — what it is, what is does, and how healthcare companies can take advantage of this special category of medical device software.
-Now, we explore the history of the Software Precertification Program, put the program in the context of the FDA’s overall strategy, and provide medical device companies with a working guide on how to leverage these regulations to prepare for what lies ahead.
+In this article, we explore the Pre-Cert program in the context of the FDA’s overall strategy, look at how it started back in 2017, assess progress after 4 years of testing the program, and provide medical device companies with a working guide on how to leverage these regulations to prepare for what lies ahead.

 Portions of Title 21 of the Federal Code of Regulations, which govern the FDA’s oversight of medical devices, were put in place after the 1976 Medical Device Amendment of the 1938 Federal Food, Drug and Cosmetics Act.
 While these regulations have been amended a number of times since 1976, the core has been the same for over 40 years.